 Book Week 2020 at Home

 Children’s Book Week is not only a celebration of books, but of connection.
 It is a vehicle to unite kids and adults with books, authors, and illustrators in order to foster a love of reading.
-As we all take the recommended measures to keep ourselves and loved ones safe, we are adjusting the traditional celebration this spring.
+As we all take the recommended measures to keep ourselves and loved ones safe, we are excited to continue our celebration of books with students and families this fall.

 Resources for Teachers, Librarians, and Booksellers

-Host Virtual Events and Connect With Your Community During Spring 2020 Children’s Book Week!
+Host Virtual Events and Connect With Your Community During Fall 2020 Children’s Book Week!

 Don’t forget to use #BookWeek2020atHome online so we can see all the amazing things you are doing during the week.